intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 * Triton fork for upstream work
 * Intel GPU backend (plugin)

-SIMD vs SIMT code generation
+SIMD vs SIMT Code Generation
 ============================
 IGC provides two distinct ways of compiling a compute kernel:

 * **Scalar path** – OpenCL-like kernels, SIMT programming model, when a value in the IR represents an OpenCL’s Work Item [c30]_ (or a logical thread).
-The logical thread is usually mapped to a SIMD lane (e.g., there usually will be 32 of logical threads in a warp; so, APIs provide synchronization primitives for scalar values that communicate to the whole warp by the compiler inserting the right asm instructions).
+The logical thread is usually mapped to a SIMD lane (for example, there usually will be 32 of logical threads in a warp; so, APIs provide synchronization primitives for scalar values that communicate to the whole warp by the compiler inserting the right asm instructions).
 * **Vector path** – SIMD-kernels, in this programming model the IR operates on vectors that are mapped to a physical thread.
 The compiler (originates from the C-for-Metal [c31]_) operates with explicit vectors and vector sizes.
 The modes are mostly separate within IGC and make different assumptions about the input IR.
 Each path exposes a set of intrinsics: GenISA intrinsics [c32]_ for the scalar path with scalar arguments and GenX intrinsics [c33]_ (or vc-instrinsics – the open source name) for the vector path with explicitly vector arguments.

-From the execution point of view the two modes are incompatible (in the driver), however, there’s a feature to allow for kernels to do cross-context calls (in dpc++ these are invoke_simd and invoke_spmd, e.g., [c34]_).
+From the execution perspective, the two modes are incompatible (in the driver), however, there’s a feature to allow for kernels to do cross-context calls (in dpc++ these are invoke_simd and invoke_spmd, for example, [c34]_).
 Those have an overhead and are tricky to use.
-Intel GPU backed has thus two paths for Triton kernels compilation:
+Thus, Intel GPU backed has two paths for Triton kernels compilation:

 * SIMT – the default approach (same as AMD/Nvidia) that lowers TritonGPU IR using the layouts described above.
 * SIMD – an approach suitable for dense operations that transforms TritonGPU to “warp-level” IR (similar to auto-vectorization), adjusts operator argument sizes and maps the result to XeGPU dialect [c35]_.

-At a higher level, the two approaches represent only the way the IR is looked at (e.g., Triton IR can be thought of "SIMD" in a way that it operates on tensors; and autovectorization converts initial sizes to appropriate hardware-defined vector widths for actual instructions).
+At a higher level, the two approaches represent only the way the IR is looked at (for example, Triton IR can be thought of "SIMD" in a way that it operates on tensors; and autovectorization converts initial sizes to appropriate hardware-defined vector widths for actual instructions).

 Runtime
 =======
-Current state & Motivation
+Current State & Motivation
 --------------------------
 Triton backend for Intel GPU uses an API to interact with the GPU driver. `Upstream work <https://github.com/pytorch/pytorch/issues/114723>`_ on eager mode operator implementation relies on SYCL runtime to allocate and move device memory, invoke kernels, and synchronize those GPU queues.
-Current packaging assumes users install oneAPI base toolkit to have access to the runtime library.
-Triton’s initial runtime implementation is Level Zero based.
+Current packaging assumes users install Intel® oneAPI Base Toolkit to have access to the runtime library.
+Triton’s initial runtime implementation is based on Level Zero.
 It faced synchronization problems when interacting with IPEX and the currently proposed solution is to introduce SYCL runtime dependency for Triton./

 Thoroughly designing components interaction provides an opportunity for user experience and performance improvements.